OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/02-Testing_for_Bypassing_Authorization_Schema.md

 Suppose that the administrator menu is part of the administrator account.

-The application will be considered vulnerable if any other role rather than administrator could access the administrator menu.
-Sometimes, developer perform authorization validation at the GUI level only, and leave the functions without authorization validation, thus potentially resulting in a vulnerability.
+The application will be considered vulnerable if any role other than administrator could access the administrator menu.
+Sometimes, developers perform authorization validation at the GUI level only, and leave the functions without authorization validation, thus potentially resulting in a vulnerability.

 ### Testing for Access to Administrative Functions